microsoft/QuantumKatas/README.md

 To open the **BasicGates** kata in Visual Studio 2017, open the `QuantumKatas/BasicGates.sln` solution file.

 To open the **BasicGates** kata in Visual Studio Code, open the `QuantumKatas/BasicGates/` folder.
-Press Ctrl + Shift + P / ⌘ + Shift + P to open the Command Palette and type "Open Folder" on Windows 10 or Linux or "Open" on macOS.
+Press Ctrl + Shift + P (or ⌘ + Shift + P on macOS) to open the Command Palette.
+Type "Open Folder" on Windows 10 or Linux or "Open" on macOS.

 > **TIP**: Almost all commands available in Visual Studio Code can be found in the Command Palette.
-> If you ever get stuck, press Ctrl + Shift + P / ⌘ + Shift + P and type some letters to search through all available commands.
+> If you ever get stuck, press Ctrl + Shift + P (or ⌘ + Shift + P on macOS) and type some letters to search through all available commands.

 > **TIP**: You can also launch Visual Studio Code from the command line if you prefer:
 > ```bash